adiachenko/adiachenko/README.md

 I also use Claude for more creative work like technical writing.

-I stay hands-on and iterate with AI as a collaborator, without using elaborate delegation setups.
+I stay hands-on and treat AI as a collaborator.
+Less orchestration, more ping-pong.

 #### Best programming book?
 _Essentialism: The Disciplined Pursuit of Less_.
 Not a programming book.